cchitsiang/awesome-stars/topics.md

 - [cloudflare/production-saas](https://github.com/cloudflare/production-saas) - (WIP) Example SaaS application built in public on the Cloudflare stack!
 - [HaikuTeam/animator](https://github.com/HaikuTeam/animator) - Design tool for creating Lottie animations and interactive web components
 - [Koenkk/zigbee2mqtt](https://github.com/Koenkk/zigbee2mqtt) - Zigbee 🐝 to MQTT bridge 🌉, get rid of your proprietary Zigbee bridges 🔨
+- [htr-tech/zphisher](https://github.com/htr-tech/zphisher) - An automated phishing tool with 30+ templates.
+This Tool is made for educational purpose only !
+Author will not be responsible for any misuse of this toolkit !
 - [baptistejamin/node-microinvoice](https://github.com/baptistejamin/node-microinvoice) - Fast & elegant PDF invoice generator for Node using PDFKit.
 No Puppeteer
 - [hotwired/stimulus](https://github.com/hotwired/stimulus) - A modest JavaScript framework for the HTML you already have
 - [gitpod-io/openvscode-server](https://github.com/gitpod-io/openvscode-server) - Run upstream VS Code on a remote machine with access through a modern web browser from any device, anywhere.